To make your resume stand out, you need to know which skills to highlight. There are two essential types of skills: soft skills and hard skills.

 Requirements:

-- Bachelor’s degree in Business or related field
+- Bachelor’s degree in business or related field.

-- Minimum of 5 years in sales
+- Minimum of five years in sales.

-- Proficiency in Excel and PowerPoint
+- Proficiency in Excel and PowerPoint.

-- Excellent negotiation and problem-solving abilities
+- Excellent negotiation and problem-solving abilities.

-- Ability to work in a fast-paced environment
+- Ability to work in a fast-paced environment.

 Step 2Create a skills section